Simbul/baker/README.md

   * Thanks to @francesctovar @therabidbanana @eaglejohn @ffranke for the great support

 * **2.0**
-  * Multi-orientation books support (portrait, landscape, both) - thanks to @svdgraaf
+  * Multi-orientation books support: portrait, landscape, both (thanks to @svdgraaf)
   * iPhone support
   * Xcode 4 compatibility
   * Added support to open a specific page of a downloaded book